 On each board there are "lists" which contain "cards".
 The only requirement for a card is a title, which is often written as a user story, or bug report, or other actionable task.
 This title shows up on the "front" of the card.
 When you click on the card it shows the "back" of the card (the metaphor is an index card on a whiteboard).
 The back of the card contain subtasks (often organized on checklist items), attachments, due dates, colored labels (categories), and comments (conversation in which you can @mention other members of the board).
 Cards can also contain references to GitHub pull requests, images (which can appear on the "front" of the card), and can be assigned to one or more people (either directly from the card, or by dragging and dropping their face from the right sidebar).
 All this data is summed up with icons on the front of the card.

 Generally, cards move from left to right on a Trello board, through a series of lists, with the "Done" list at the far right.
-On many projects, you'll see lists like "Backlog", "Blocked", "Doing", "Code Review", "Ready for Client Review", "Approved", etc. The names of these lists tend to change project-to-project, and sometimes sprint-to-sprint, but the basic patterns are the same.
+On many projects, you'll see lists like "Backlog", "Blocked", "Doing", "Code Review", "Ready for Client Review", "Approved", etc. The names of these lists tend to change from project to project, and sometimes sprint to sprint, but the basic patterns are the same.

 Using Trello for Agile projects

 Our Trello boards containing active work are usually organized either as Kanban or Scrum.